 Time to light the lanterns and feast on mooncakes – Mid-Autumn Festival is here!
 Learn more about this traditional festival that's all about family, togetherness and dazzling displays of light.

-In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore!
+In case you haven’t noticed all the beautiful lanterns and the abundance of mooncakes around town, it’s Mid-Autumn Festival time in Singapore (FYI – this year it lands on Tuesday 21 September)!
 There are so many perks to living in a multicultural city – we love celebrating all the cultural events that make the local calendar so lively.
 Sure, we’re fairly clued up on all things Chinese New Year, dazzling Deepavali and the big Hari Raya Aidilfitri festivities.
 But how about the story behind Mid-Autumn Festival?
 Read on to find out about this colourful cultural experience…

 How to celebrate Mid-Autumn Festival in Singapore with kids